Moemenhussein11/P.gingivalis-Colonization/README.md

 This repository contains the Jupyter Notebook used in the study:

-> **Moemen Hussein, Arnab Barua, Patricia Diaz-Moreno, Haralampos Hatzikirou** *Understanding the Microecological Factors That Control the Porphyromonas gingivalis Colonization* (2025)
+> **Moemen Hussein, Arnab Barua, Patricia Diaz-Moreno, and Haralampos Hatzikirou** *Understanding the Microecological Factors That Control the Porphyromonas gingivalis Colonization* (2025)

 The work integrates experimental insights with mathematical modeling to uncover how ecological thresholds, stochastic effects, and cross-species interactions govern the persistence of *Porphyromonas gingivalis* — a keystone pathogen in periodontal disease.